sindresorhus/ky/readme.md

 Type: `number | false`\
 Default: `10000`

 Timeout in milliseconds for getting a response, including any retries.
-Can not be greater than 2147483647.
+Cannot be greater than 2147483647.
+Use [`retry.resetTimeout`](#retry) to give each retry attempt the full timeout instead of sharing a single budget across all attempts.

 If set to `false`, there will be no timeout.

 ##### hooks